 - Sports and Fishing

-The following list of Lang’s books is incomplete, but it improves upon current listings.
+While the following list of Lang’s books is incomplete, it improves upon previous listings.
 I consulted Roger Lancelyn Green’s Andrew Lang: A Critical Biography, WorldCat, the Andrew Lang Wikipedia page, and Internet Archive.
 Whenever possible, I tried to provide a scan or full text of the work and to get the dates correct.
 I do still recommend checking WorldCat on the dates if you are researching a particular title.
-I have sorted some of the books into categories (see above), but those pages are incomplete.
-If there is a discrepancy between dates on the two pages, the list below is more likely to be accurate.
+On this site, if there is a discrepancy between the chronological listing below and the books in the categories above, the list below is more likely to be correct, having been updated more recently.
 (But check.)
+Nathan Hensley, in “Network, History, Method’ (2019, see the bibliography page) also quotes the 1949 British Museum Catalog, which “followed this breakdown: ‘(1) Books wholly by Lang, 215; (2) Books written in collaboration, 14; (3) Works translated by Lang, 18; (4) Works edited or with an introduction by Lang, 105; (5) Books about Lang, 11.
+Total 363′” (Hensley 124).

 Notes on the format: I listed works where Lang was author, editor, or translator in the general list under each year.
 Whenever Lang wrote the preface or introduction of a book he edited or translated himself, those also appear in the general list.
 If Lang wrote only an introduction or preface to a work written or edited by someone else, I usually list that work separately under introductions and prefaces for that year.
 I do make exceptions to this rule when Lang’s introduction takes up a substantial part of the work, as was the case with Aristotle’s Politics, translated by W. E. Bolland (1877), and I list the fairy books and children’s books in the general list as well, though some of the books for children were written by Leonora Blanche Lang (which I note in the entries).